andykuszyk/andykuszyk.github.io/2025-11-06-three-stages-of-technical-leadership.md

 These stages are the *genesis* of a technical project.
 Before work can begin in earnest spanning teams, months, and launches, I think it's essential to *research*, *propose*, and *negotiate*.

 Effective research and proposals are vital, but by far the most important&#x2013;and most challenging&#x2013;stage is *negotiation*.
-In order for any technical plan to be successful, it's the negotiation stage which will *bring people together*, *build consensus*, and create a *common senses of purpose*.
+In order for any technical plan to be successful, it's the negotiation stage which will *bring people together*, *build consensus*, and create a *common sense of purpose*.